techjoomla/docs.github.io/_posts/2019-04-25-com-tjucm-introduction.md

 #### 6) Copy To Other
-To make a copy of records between two different ucm types/same ucm type, end user can use this feature.
+To make a copy of records from an UCM types to same/different UCM type, end user can use this feature.
 In Joomla, on the  Backend Users, there is a “Save as Copy” button to copy only one record at a time on edit view.
 Similar to this, “Copy to other” feature can copy multiple records at a time.
 On List view, there is a button at the bottom of the list: Copy to Other